The contemporary Catalan cuisine scene in Barcelona makes the city one of the best food destinations in the world.

 Our Favourite Contemporary Catalan Cuisine Restaurants in Barcelona

 Why?
 A gifted chef, a great sommelier, and welcoming maître d‘, it’s bistronomic at its best in a warm, but modern space.

-Terence says: Jordi Artal is a true culinary talent and despite no formal training as a chef, has a well-deserved Michelin star for his creative cuisine.
-I’m jealous and his food makes me weep.
+Terence says: Jordi Artal is a true culinary talent and despite no formal training as a chef, has a well-deserved Michelin star for his creative contemporary Catalan cuisine.
+I’m jealous and his food is so good it makes me weep.
 These two things may be related.

 Lara says: It’s one of the few restaurants we’ve returned to and not been disappointed on subsequent visits; the creativity and quality are consistently brilliant and pleasantly surprising.